jnozzi/cocoadev.com/markdown/LinkedList.md

 A linked list is a collection of objects or structs similar to an array.
 It's like opening a mailbox at a house containing a note telling you (among other things) the address of the next mailbox to look in, without the implication that the next house is right next door.

-A nice example in General/ObjC is found at General/DoublyLinkedList
+A nice example in ObjC is found at DoublyLinkedList

-and see also  General/DesignDoublyXORLinkedList
+and see also  DesignDoublyXORLinkedList

-For even more thrills and chills, see General/DesignMatrix
+For even more thrills and chills, see DesignMatrix

 In C/C++, arrays have limited capacity, defined at compile-time.
 Linked lists, however, exhibit a different kind of flexibility from an array and won't give you errors if you access a non-existent object, because if you do everything correctly that's impossible.

 There are lots of ways to implement linked lists or replace them.
-General/NSMutableArray and a simple C Array with some memory allocation tricks work.
+NSMutableArray and a simple C Array with some memory allocation tricks work.
 You could use a number system like arrays, but with objects.
 Maybe or maybe not.
 Whatever.

 Insertion into a list is much more efficient than into a (mutable) array when the collection is above a certain size (YOUR EXPERT TESTIMONY HERE)